mahmudhasankhan/hr-datawarehousing/README.md

 Lastly visualize the data model with PowerBI.

-All of these jobs are to be orchestrated with airflow!
+All of these jobs are orchestrated with airflow!

 ### Bonus:
 I have demonstrated here how to connect to an MSSQL database using Airflow.

 A lot of goes under the hood in the dockerfile to establish a stable connection between MSSQL and Airflow.
+So anyone who is having problem connecting to a mssql database with airflow can greatly benefit from this project.

-In brief, installing odbc driver for sql server 18, and pyodbc in the docker image building process and then connecting a mssql database through pyodbc package with the help of odbc API does the trick.
+In brief, orchestrating a set of bash commands for installing odbc driver for sql server 18, and pyodbc in a dockerfile and spinning up a docker container based on the dockerfile and finally connecting a mssql database through pyodbc package with the help of odbc API does the trick.

 ## Project Setup:

-### Setup SQL Server with Airflow
+#### Setup SQL Server with Airflow

 Prerequisites:
 - sql server